Original Medicare vs. Medicare Advantage – What’s the Difference?

 • This means your plan pays the full cost of your care after you reach your max out-of-pocket (sometimes referred to as “MOOP”) limit.

-Download your FREE Medicare Advantage decision guide or request a copy by mail.
+Download your FREE Medicare Advantage Information Kit or request a copy by mail.

-Get all your questions answered in a one-on-one appointment with a licensed Medicare advisor.
+Get all of your questions answered in a meeting with a local, licensed Essence Healthcare advisor.

-Learn more about Essence Healthcare plans at one of our FREE local or online Medicare seminars.
+Learn more about Essence plans at one of our FREE local or online Medicare seminars.

-Call anytime to discuss your options with a local, licensed Essence Healthcare advisor.
+Call to discuss your plan options with a licensed Essence Healthcare advisor.